jsdelivr/globalping-dash-directus/README.md

 - `pnpm run migrate`
 - get default role id and set it to the `AUTH_GITHUB_DEFAULT_ROLE_ID` env var
 - restart the container
 - login using github.
 Re-login as admin and give github user admin rights.
-Then set that value to the container env vars: \nAUTH_DISABLE_DEFAULT=true \nThen restart the container
+Then set that value `AUTH_DISABLE_DEFAULT=true`.
+Then restart the container
 - Login using github.
-Generate a static access token for your user and save it to the local .env file as ADMIN_ACCESS_TOKEN
+Generate a static access token for your user and save it to the local .env file as `ADMIN_ACCESS_TOKEN`

 ## Prod other deploys